joschkabirk/docker-template/README.md

 ## What is Singularity?

-The not very technical answer is that Singularity is a container runtime that can run Docker containers.
+Singularity is a container runtime that can run Docker containers.
 Usually, you would use Singularity to run containers on HPCs where you don't have root access and can't install Docker.

-Singularity kind of reduces the isolation of Docker containers, in terms of the user-id and the file system (e.g. by default your home directory is mounted into the container and the user in the container is the same as the user on the host system).
+Singularity reduces the isolation of Docker containers slightly, in terms of which used id is used whithin the container and what parts of the host file system you can access.
+In Singularity, your home directory is mounted into the container by default and the user in the container is the same as the user on the host system.
+This simplifies the process of running containers on HPCs, because you don't have to worry about mounting directories and permissions.

 [Nice article that briefly compares Docker and Singularity](https://pythonspeed.com/articles/containers-filesystem-data-processing).